Annotate images and PDFs

 - Clear Annotations: Removes all annotations on a particular image or on a PDF.
 For PDFs, this means that annotations made on every page in a PDF are removed.
 On Windows, select Edit > Clear Annotations.

 The following editing options are available on the Mac and iPhone, iPad, iPod touch:

 - Flip (only applies to images on a Mac): Images are flipped horizontally (just as a page in a book is flipped from left to right or vice versa), and any annotations on the image are mirrored as well.
 Blocks of text, rather than individual characters or words, appear as mirrored reflections of the original text once the image is flipped.

 - Rotate: Rotates the current image (or PDF page on a Mac) 90 degrees clockwise or counter-clockwise.

 - Delete PDF Page (only applies to PDFs): Deletes the PDF page currently being edited (available on desktop clients.)

-Note: You can annotate a note even if it doesn't have images or PDFs.
-Simply select Annotate Entire Note as PDF and Evernote converts the entire note into a single PDF page for you to annotate.
+Note: In Evernote for Mac, you can annotate a note even if it doesn't have images or PDFs.
+Simply right-click and select Annotate Entire Note as PDF and Evernote converts the entire note into a single PDF page for you to annotate.